 6).
 Have Qualified Climbing Guides

 Unfortunately, there are a lot of local guiding companies out there that offer Island Peak climbs who are not qualified to do so.
-Many companies out there will promise you the world, however they have limited climbing experience and will not have the ability to fix ropes or manage clients at high altitude.
+Many companies out there will promise you the world, however they outsource their services to guides in Dingbouche and Chuckung.
+These guides have limited climbing experience and will not have the ability to fix ropes or manage clients at high altitude.
 You need to make sure you have done your research on the company you will be using.
-You should have a professional climbing Sherpa who can fix ropes, manage training in Base Camp and bring you safely up and down Island Peak.
+You should have a professional climbing Sherpa who can fix ropes, manage training in Chuckung and Island Peak Base Camp, bringing you safely up and down Island Peak.

 We bring our own ropes up the mountain and fix them each trip for your safety.
 Therefore, we do not use the ropes that are already fixed to the mountain.
 These ropes that are already there are used by too many people.
 They are not checked regularly enough to be safe in our opinion.
 We also use a high camp at 5,500m/ 18,045 feet, which gives you the best possible chance at a safe and successful climb to the summit of Island Peak.
 READ MORE about safety and what you need to climb Island peak.

 When you are going above the danger zone and lower realm of the death zone at 5,500m/ 18,044 feet to 6,189m/ 20,305 feet, you need the right acclimatization schedule.
 We have 3 nights acclimatizing in Namche Bazaar at 3,440m/ 11,300 feet, 2 nights in Dingbouche at 4,350m/ 14,271 feet, an additional 2 nights at Island Peak Base Camp at 5,080m/ 16,666 feet.
 Additionally, we also have one night at Island Peak High Camp at 5,500m/ 18,044 feet.